Heanor: Geography

 Measured directly, Heanor town is 8 mi north-east of Derby and 9.5 mi west-north-west of Nottingham.
 It stands on a hill between 65 metres and 125 metres above sea-level.
 It lies within the Nottinghamshire, Derbyshire and Yorkshire Coalfield National Character Area as defined by Natural England.

-Heanor and Loscoe civil parish includes all Heanor town except Heanor Gate Science College and a few surrounding streets on the western edge of town (near the road to Smalley), Heanor Gate Industrial Estate to the south west, and a small area of houses on the town's south-eastern fringe near the main road to Ilkeston.
+Heanor and Loscoe civil parish includes all Heanor town except Heanor Gate Spencer Academy and a few surrounding streets on the western edge of town (near the road to Smalley), Heanor Gate Industrial Estate to the south west, and a small area of houses on the town's south-eastern fringe near the main road to Ilkeston.
 The college and surrounding streets and half the industrial estate are in Smalley civil parish, the other areas in Shipley civil parish.

 Heanor and Loscoe civil parish contains no conservation areas, but 30 per cent of the area lies in a green belt.
 The one nature reserve and four wildlife sites are all of local significance.